 Tortoise Capital Advisors Client Types and Minimum Account Sizes

-Tortoise Capital Advisors has more than 900 clients.
-High-net-worth individuals are its most common client type.
-The rest of the clients are a mix of non-high-net-worth individuals, investment companies, pooled investment vehicles, pension plans, charitable organizations, government entities, insurance companies, investment advisors, sovereign wealth funds, corporations and foundations.
+Tortoise Capital Advisors manages assets for high-net-worth and non-high-net-worth individuals, as well as investment companies, pooled investment vehicles, pension and profit sharing plans, charitable organizations, government entities, insurance companies, corporations and foundations.

 To become a client of Tortoise Capital Advisors, you generally need to have at least $100,000 in investable assets and that number can range up to $250,000 in investable assets.
 However, the firm may make exceptions to this rule under certain circumstances.